Home

 The service manual describes step-by-step the power amplifier alignment but these instructions could be confusing for someone who is not familiar with this model.
 The problem is that this receiver has no trimmers to adjust the DC offset or Bias.
 Instead, it has three jumpers per channel which should be cut to make a correct alignment.

-The first step is to check a DC offset.
-To do this I loaded this receiver with two low inductance 8Ω/100W dummy resistors in each channel and connected my DC voltmeter between terminal #27 and ground.
-The measured voltage was ~13mV which is perfectly normal.
+The first step is to check the DC offset.
+To do this I connected my DC voltmeter between terminal #27 and the ground.
+The measured voltage was ~17mV which is perfectly normal.
 Then, I connected the DC voltmeter between terminal #24 and the ground.
-The measured voltage was ~5mV which is again in an acceptable range.
+The measured voltage was ~13mV which is again in an acceptable range.
 Ideally, the measured voltage should be as close as possible to zero volts.
-But in real life, any DC voltage between 0V and ~30mV would be just fine.
+But in real life, any DC offset less than 30mV would be just fine.
 So, I didn't cut any jumpers and left them alone.
 However, if the measured voltage is above 40-50mV then the correct jumper lead should be cut to get the DC offset close to zero volts.
-Jumper C should be cut if the DC voltmeter reads a positive voltage between terminal #27 and ground (i.e. > +50mV).
-Jumper E should be cut if the DC voltmeter reads a negative voltage between terminal #27 and ground (i.e. > -50mV).
+Jumper C should be cut if the DC voltmeter reads a positive voltage between terminal #27 and the ground (i.e. > +50mV).
+Jumper E should be cut if the DC voltmeter reads a negative voltage between terminal #27 and the ground (i.e. < -50mV).
 Jumpers D or F should be cut if a positive or negative voltage is measured between terminal #24 and the ground.

 Pioneer SX-434_DC Offset_Left channel